 Its official designation according to the International Classification of Sleep Disorders (ICSD-3, published in 2014) is Non-24-Hour Sleep-Wake Rhythm Disorder.
 The previous edition (ICSD-2, 2005) called it Circadian Rhythm Sleep Disorder - Free Running Type.
 It has also been called Hypernychthemeral Syndrome or simply Free-Running Disorder (FRD).
 The DSM-5 (2013) refers to it as Circadian Rhythm Sleep-Wake Disorder - Non-24-Hour Sleep-Wake Type.

-No. N24 is a neurological sleep disorder.
-It can cause psychological problems in that it is extremely difficult to cope with the symptoms, and there is often a lack of understanding from family, friends, employers, and even some doctors.
-It is difficult for most people to understand that abnormal sleep hours may be out of a person's control.
-The resultant lack of acceptance may seriously undermine the self-esteem and personal relationships of a person with N24.
+No. Non-24 is a neurological disorder.
+However the stress of living with Non-24 can lead to psychological problems including depression.
+This is compounded by the lack of understanding from family, friends, employers and even some doctors.
+It is difficult for most people to understand that abnormal sleep hours may be inflexible and out of a person's control.
+The resultant lack of acceptance may seriously undermine the employment, relationships, and self-esteem of a person with Non-24.

-N24 people really are unable to fall asleep at the normal time.
-They cannot shift their faulty body clocks.
-In medical terms, they are unable to entrain to a normal day/night schedule.
+Non-24 people really are unable to fall asleep at the normal time.
+Their body clocks are not just free-running, but also inflexible, and they are unable to entrain to a 24 hour day-night schedule.

-Many people with N24 sleep very soundly.
-If they have to get up for work at a time their broken body clock considers night, they may not hear alarm clocks.
+Many people with Non-24 sleep very soundly.
+If they have to get up for work at a time their free running body clocks consider sleep time, they may not hear alarm clocks.
 They may be awakened, with difficulty, only to fall back to sleep again.
 This is especially true if they have already become sleep deprived.

-A more widespread understanding that N24 is a real disability, and a willingness to discuss it in terms which don't blame the individual, would help a great deal.
+More awareness that Non-24 is a real disability is needed, together with greater willingness to discuss it in terms which don't blame the individual.
 Such understanding would also further efforts to find suitable accommodations.

-N24 is quite rare.
-An incidence of 0.03% has been quoted.
-N24 occurs primarily among blind individuals, though some sighted persons have the disorder also.
+Non-24 is quite rare.
+A prevalence of 0.03% has been quoted.
+Non-24 occurs primarily among blind individuals, though some sighted persons have the disorder also.